nourjehanfaris/Spacestagram/README.md

 1. A feature that enables liked images to remain liked and be stored so that users can acces them after leaving the page or hitting the refresh button.
 2. A sharable link feature next to the like button (I was thinking of using a rocket in the shape of the classic airoplane send symbol).
 3. A "Load More" button (to replace the "Refresh" button) that would simply add 10 images to the images already displayed.
 I attempted to make this feature, but NASA APOD API is structured in a way that would make it hard to load more while retaining the past images (there's no "page" URL query).
 If there were a "Load More" button, I would reduce the images to only 10, and add another 10 each time it is pressed.
 This would reduce loading state time and look a lot less overwhelming.
-In addition, the user's likes woul still be visible for all teh previously loaded images instead of dissapearing entirely.
+In addition, the user's likes would still be visible for all the previously loaded images instead of dissapearing entirely.

 ## Author